chippyash/Strong-Type/README.md

 *  i() - return the imaginary part as a float

-NB, ComplexType amends the set() method to proxy to SetFromTypes, i.e. calling ComplexType::set() requires the same parameters as setFromType().
+NB, ComplexType amends the set() method to proxy to SetFromTypes, i.e. calling ComplexType::set() requires the same parameters as setFromTypes().

 There is no PHP native equivalent for a ComplexType, therefore the get() method proxies to the
 \__toString() method and returns something in the form [-]a(+|-)bi e.g. '-2+3.6i' except where